MDPI: 2023 Clarivate delistings

+2024 Finnish downgrading

+In December 2024, Finland's Publication Forum (JUFO), which classifies publication channels for academic research, downgraded 193 MDPI journals to its lowest, level 0 rating.
+These are outside the organization's 3 level scale and receive the same points in funding applications as popular articles or publications without peer-review.
+JUFO referred to these publications as "grey area journals", including journals from Frontiers along those of MDPI's.
+The organization decided to retain the previous, level 1 rating for 16 MDPI journals.

 Controversial articles

-In December 2011, the MDPI journal Life published Erik D. Andrulis' theoretical paper, Theory of the Origin, Evolution, and Nature of Life, aiming at presenting a framework to explain life.
+In December 2011, the MDPI journal Life published Erik D. Andrulis' theoretical paper, "Theory of the Origin, Evolution, and Nature of Life", aiming at presenting a framework to explain life.
 It attracted coverage by the popular science and technology magazines Ars Technica and Popular Science, which characterized it as "crazy" and "hilarious".
-A member of the editorial board of Life resigned in response.
+A member of Life's editorial board resigned in response.

 In 2013, another MDPI journal, Entropy, published a review paper claiming glyphosate may be the most important factor in the development of obesity, depression, attention deficit hyperactivity disorder, autism, Alzheimer's disease, Parkinson's disease, multiple sclerosis, cancer, and infertility.
 The paper itself does not contain any primary research results.
 It was criticized as pseudo-science by the popular science magazine Discover.
-With regard to the same controversial study, Jeffrey Beall has rhetorically asked, "When publishers like MDPI disseminate research by science activists like Stephanie Seneff and her co-authors, I think it’s fair to question the credibility of all the research that MDPI publishes.
+With regard to the same controversial study, Jeffrey Beall rhetorically asked, "When publishers like MDPI disseminate research by science activists like Stephanie Seneff and her co-authors, I think it's fair to question the credibility of all the research that MDPI publishes.
 Will MDPI publish anything for money?".

 A study published in the MDPI journal Nutrients in 2011 went through a series of corrections first in August 2011, then in April 2012, and then again in February 2014.
 The article claimed that obesity rates in Australia increased in the same timeframe that sugary soft drink consumption declined by 10%.
 The article was used by soft drink industry lobbyists to argue that sugary drinks were not significantly contributing to obesity rates.
-However the article itself debunked its own claim, with one figure showing that soft drink consumption had increased by 30% during the time period where the authors claimed a 10% reduction in consumption.
+However the article itself debunked its own claim, with one figure showing that sugary soft drink consumption had increased by 30% during the time period where the authors claimed a 10% reduction in consumption.
 Nutrients issued a correction claiming that the previously described 10% drop in consumption referred to an increase in the use of artificial sweeteners, and reflected overall sugar consumption rather than soft drink consumption.
 The correction said that "some words were missing."
-This correction has been derided by some as "nonsense" and untrue, suggesting that the correction does not address the core issue of whether sugar consumption increased in Australia over the time period investigated.
+This correction has been derided by some as "nonsense" and untrue, suggesting that the correction does not address the core issue of whether sugary soft drink consumption increased in Australia over the time period investigated.
 The journal Nutrients and the senior author of the article maintain that the thrice-corrected article is now accurate, and that corrections that were made were immaterial to the conclusions of the study.